 - Herakles Inside and Outside the Church: from the first Christian Apologists to the end of the Quattrocento – “a great contribution for graduate students and scholars working on the change and transformation of Classical Antiquity in Late Antiquity” (BMCR 2021.01.21)

 - Hercules Performed

-Editors: Drs Arlene Allan (Otago), Eva Anagnostou-Laoutides and Emma Stafford (Leeds).
+Editors: Drs Arlene Allan (Otago) and Eva Anagnostou-Laoutides (Macquarie) and Prof. Emma Stafford (Leeds).

 This volume considers the Christian Herakles-Hercules – Herakles’ adoption inside and outside the early Church as an allegorical figure, effectively mediating between paganism and the new religion, and later Christian appropriations of this figure.
-A provisional table of contents is available here.
+A table of contents with links to abstracts is available here.
 Publication date 6th February 2020.
 See the BMCR review.

-Editors: Prof. Russell Goulbourne (King’s College London), Drs Valerie Mainz (Leeds) and Emma Stafford (Leeds).
+Editors: Dr Valerie Mainz (Leeds) and Prof. Emma Stafford (Leeds).

-This volume will follow on both chronologically and thematically from the Christian Herakles volume, focusing on the exemplary Hercules from the Renaissance to the Enlightenment and beyond.
-Individual papers will consider the hero as the incarnation of virtue in a wide range of literature and art, and in political as well as moralising contexts.
+This volume follows on both chronologically and thematically from the Christian Herakles volume, focusing on the exemplary Hercules from the Renaissance to the Enlightenment and beyond.
+Individual chapters consider the hero as the incarnation of virtue in a wide range of literature and art, and in political as well as moralising contexts.
 A table of contents with links to abstracts is available here.
 Publication date 30th July 2020.

-Editors: Prof. Alastair Blanshard (Queensland) and Dr Emma Stafford (Leeds).
+Editors: Profs Alastair Blanshard (Queensland) and Emma Stafford (Leeds).

-This will follow on chronologically from the ‘Exemplary’ volume, and be a companion to the ‘Performed’ volume, covering Hercules’ appearances in variousmedia from the nineteenth century to the present day.
-It will include consideration of contemporary art, children’s literature, cartoons, film, video-games, political and commercial discourses.
+This volume follows on chronologically from the ‘Exemplary’ volume, and is a companion to the ‘Performed’ volume, covering Hercules’ appearances in various media from the nineteenth century to the present day.
+It includes considerations of contemporary art, children’s literature, cartoons, film, video-games, political and commercial discourses.
+Publication date December 2020.